FaithOnojaEko/FaithOnojaEko/README.md

 I am open to collaboration, internships, and entry-level data analyst opportunities.

-⭐ *This profile will be updated regularly as I continue learning and building projects.*

 - 🔭 I’m currently working on environmental and business data modelled projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning bulk data analysis
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on research evaluation & data science

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with data modelling
-- 💬 Ask me about ...
+- 💬 Ask me about The Environment
-- 📫 How to reach me: ...
+- 📫 How to reach me: ....>
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
 -->
+⭐ *This profile will be updated regularly as I continue learning and building projects.*